smrithies/pramati/training/unix.md

   - SUID and SGID file permission
     1.  "\$ chmod ug+s dirname"
   - Environment variables
-    1.  "$TEST="Unix Programming" ,$echo \$TEST" - set a variable called TEST and assigned a value and acces using echo.
-These variables retain their values until we come out of the shell.\
+    1.  "$TEST="Unix Programming" ,$echo \$TEST" - set a variable called TEST and assigned a value and acces using echo.These variables retain their values until we come out of the shell.\
   - Printing Files Text formatters to format text before printing(nroff and troff)
     1. The pr Command - "\$pr option(s) filename(s)" - display only on
         screen, doesnot modify orginal file pr -k - Produces k columns of output

-        pr -d - Double-spaces the output (not on all pr versions)

-        pr -h "header" - Takes the next item as a report header

-        pr -t - Eliminates the printing of header and the top/bottom margins

-        pr -l PAGE\_LENGTH - Sets the page length to PAGE\_LENGTH (66)
-        lines.
-The default number of lines of text is 56

-        pr -o MARGIN - Offsets each line with MARGIN (zero) spaces

-        pr -w PAGE\_WIDTH - Sets the page width to PAGE\_WIDTH (72)
-        characters for multiple text-column output only

     2.  lp and lpr command - to print a file
         1.  "lp/lpr filename"